RWKV/RWKV-wiki/docs/advance/pretrain.md

 ![pretrain-get-model](./imgs/pretrain/pretrain-get-model.png)

-You can use [RWKV Runner](../intermediate/RWKV-Runner/Introduction.md) or the [RWKV pip - API_DEMO_CHAT.py](../intermediate/RWKVpip.mdx) script to test the pre-trained model.
+You can use [RWKV Runner](../basic/how-to-play.html#rwkv-runner) or the [RWKV pip - API_DEMO_CHAT.py](../inference/RWKVpip.html) script to test the pre-trained model.
 In addition to the final model file `rwkv-final.pth`, you can also test the last few model checkpoints.

 ![test-pretrain-model](./imgs/pretrain/pretrain-test-result.png)

-## Appendix

 ### DeepSpeed Training Strategies